 Served on the half shell, with a spicy apple kohlrabi slaw, this was one of the greatest scallop preparations I’ve ever had.
 You only get one scallop each, but I easily could have eaten 45 of them.

 About as good as chicken liver gets.
-It comes with a nice sweet crabapple jelly, another subtle hint of the current season.
+It comes with a nice sweet crabapple jelly, another subtle seasonal hint.

 A simple dish of small potatoes and chunks of ham in a thick cream sauce.
 It’s not the kind of thing you see on many tasting menus, or many menus at all, for that matter.